 • Where possible students views will be sought prior to writing and/ or reviewing an Individual Learning Plan.

-• All students are invited to and encouraged to contribute towards any review meetings, including: LAC reviews, Annual Reviews and EHCP reviews.
+• All students are invited to and encouraged to contribute towards any review meetings, including: CLA reviews, Annual Reviews and EHCP reviews.

 • Students are routinely asked to reflect on their learning and share how they feel they are progressing in all lessons on their timetable.